irregularchat/Counter_Malign_Information_Training/Counter_Malign_Information/4-Implement-For_Instructors/Lesson_Plans/Lesson_01-Creating_Synthetic_Content/Lesson_Plan-Generating_AI_Content.md

 **Activity**

-1. Divide students into groups and provide each group with various prompts to create content using AI tools.
+1. Divide participants into groups and provide each group with various prompts to create content using AI tools.
 (10 minutes)
 2. Have each group present their generated content to the class.
 (10 minutes)
 3. Provide feedback and discuss the effectiveness of their prompts and generated content.